 Presenter described changes made in r2 of the document, mainly spec work to enable ranging feature in 11bd.

 A comment was made that NPRM will be adopted in US in two weeks, which will disallow WiFi activity in 5.9 GHz ITS band, only lower 45 MHz in unlicensed 5.9 GHz band will be available for NGV devices, while contending with other WiFi devices such as 11n, 11ac devices.
 A following comment was made that advertisement for ranging can be sent via CV2X channel in ITS band, while other messages exchanged in the ranging measurements can be done in lower 45MHz unlicensed channels.
-On the other hand, ITS band still can be used for advertisement in Europe for now.
+On the other hand, ITS band still can be used for 802.11p and 802.11bd in Europe for now.
 The presenter answered that this coming restriction on ITS band in US for ranging advertisement is already being considered in her proposal.

 11-20/1728r1, 802-11bd-NGV-Ranging-Status-and-Types, Stephan Sand (DLR)